 Our objectives were to draw on our systemic approach to provide senior leaders with an accessible, research-informed diagnostic tool and associated workbook to understand, build and sustain resilience in their organisations.
 At each stage of development, the underpinning model, and the diagnostic tool and workbook, were co-produced with groups of social workers, line managers and leaders.

-The diagnostic tool takes the form of a staff survey, which will provide feedback on organisational strengths and weaknesses.
+The diagnostic tool takes the form of a workforce survey, which will provide feedback on organisational strengths and weaknesses.
+This survey opens in Spring and Autumn each year for periods of six weeks.
+The survey will open again on 1 November 2022.

 This workbook aims to help social work leaders and managers create a workplace climate that builds the capacity for resilience.